gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

   The resultant fusion image can then be obtained via a weighted blending of image stack.
 But it was turned out that the simple fusion produced undesired disturbing seams and halos on resulting images.

-  To get around this problem, the authors employed a multiple resolutions using pyramidal images decomposition.
+  To get around this problem, the authors employed a multiresolutions using pyramidal images decomposition.
+  The multiresolution is very efficient method for extracting information from images at various scales.
+  There are large and small features on image, and they need to be fused onto one final output.
+  A single resolution fusion is highly likely to lose some of small features, which appears as seams and halos on the output image because of loss of detailed features at small scales.

   Before blending images, the Laplacian pyramid is generated as a weighted average of Laplacian decompositions for original images and Gaussian pyramid of the weight map.